unstoppabledomains/docs/src/managing-domains/meta-transactions.md

 ![](../.gitbook/assets/Nonces.svg)

-## Meta Transaction Signature Generation
+## Meta transaction signature generation

 A meta transaction requires 2 signatures: one passed as a method argument and one classical.
 A classical signature is generated in a standard way.
 A meta signature requires a domain owner (or a person approved by the owner) to sign a special message formed from:

 - A domain based meta-transaction nonce
-- A [Function Selector](https://solidity.readthedocs.io/en/v0.7.0/abi-spec.html#function-selector) of the original method
+- A [Function selector](https://solidity.readthedocs.io/en/v0.7.0/abi-spec.html#function-selector) of the original method
 - The original method parameters (the one without signature)

 Example signature generation for a `reset` method call for a domain: